SEC-006: Regulated Medical Waste Management

 - Animal carcasses, body parts, bedding and related wastes when intentionally infected with organisms likely to be pathogenic to healthy humans.

-- Any residue that results from the clean up of a spill of infectious waste.
+- Any residue or contaminated soil, water, or other debris resulting from the clean-up of a spill of infectious waste.

-- Any waste contaminated by or mixed with infectious waste.
+- Any solid waste contaminated by or mixed with infectious waste.